testzer0/gcc-rtl-decompiler/README.md

 ## Code Generation

-The files ast.h and ast.cpp define the necessary classes and methods to carry out some minor data flow analysis and the final code generation using the abstract syntax tree obtained from parsing.
+The files ast.h and ast.cc define the necessary classes and methods to carry out some minor data flow analysis and the final code generation using the abstract syntax tree obtained from parsing.
 Code generation is done recursively.

 ## Documentation